-Despite challenges from economic volatility and international political tensions, the Group rigorously achieved sales growth in 2022/2023.
+The Year was full of challenges from economic uncertainties in both domestic mainland China market and international markets and impact of international geopolitical tensions.
+Despite the difficulties and the change business environment, the Group still managed to achieve sales growth in 2023/2024.
 The Group's continuing operations consist of four segments: (i) manufacturing and trading business; (ii) retail business; (iii) wholesale business; and (iv) investments holding business ("Continuing Operations").
-For the Year, our revenue for the Continuing Operations was approximately RMB2,422.4 million representing an increase of 13.5% as compared to 2021/2022.
-Our net profit for the Year from Continuing Operations was approximately RMB269.8 million compared to the net profit of approximately RMB237.2 million in 2021/2022.
+For the Year, our revenue for the Continuing Operations was approximately RMB2,687.4 million representing an increase of 10.9% as compared to 2022/2023.
+Our net profit for the Year from Continuing Operations was approximately RMB325.1 million representing an increase of 20.5% as compared to 2022/2023.